-Stradwin can estimate the thickness of the cortex of a bone surface and display this as a colour wash mapped to the surface in 3D, using the technique described in the publications list.
+Stradwin can estimate various parameters, including thickness, of the cortex of a bone surface and display these as colour washes mapped to the surface in 3D, using the technique described in the publications list.
 This is only possible with CT data which has been loaded from a DICOM or image file.

 This measurement can either be performed interactively at user-controlled locations in the CT data set, or automatically on a previously defined 3D surface within the CT data.
-It relies on an estimate of what the expected CT value of the cortex would be if the CT imaging process had not blurred the data at all.
+The best values are achieved with a prior estimate of what the expected CT value of the cortex would be if the CT imaging process had not blurred the data at all.
 This estimate can either be manually entered (for instance by looking at CT values for very thick cortices), or automatically estimated from the data.

-The following boxes can be used to fix the cortical CT value and the width of the CT blur.
-If you enter a number in either of these boxes and press the return key, the boxes will become white and this number will be fixed.
-If you delete the contents of either box and press the return key, the boxes will become grey and the value will be calculated dynamically by the cortical thickness algorithm.
-For cortical thickness estimation as outlined in the reference above, the cortical density (HU) should be defined, and the Gauss FWHM blur left blank.
-If both boxes are blank, cortical thickness estimation will be performed using the Full-Width Half-Maximum (FWHM) method.
+The following boxes can be used to control what gets estimated by Stradwin, and what is fixed before the estimation.
+If you enter a number in any of these boxes and press the return key, the boxes will become white and this number will be fixed.
+If you delete the contents of any box and press the return key, the boxes will become grey and the value will be calculated dynamically by the cortical thickness algorithm.
+For cortical thickness estimation as outlined in the reference above, the cortical density (HU) should be defined (i.e. the box has a value in it and is white), and the other boxes left grey.

 Alternatively, if there is currently a threshold selected in the Draw task page, so that some data regions are displayed in magenta, cortical thickness will be measured by thresholding, not using the algorithm described above.
 In this case there are two options.
 With the 'Cortical density' box defined (white), the magenta threshold will be used to define the cortical edges.
 With the 'Cortical density' box undefined (grey), a threshold will automatically be chosen which is exactly between the minimum data value outside the bone, and the maximum data value within the bone.